agarcian031/apartment-site/README.md

 * How to use floats and clear floats
 * :focus and other pseudoselectors
 * Using [attribute] selectors.
-* Media Queries for responsive design
+* Media Queries for responsive design.
+Responsive on latest Iphones and Galaxy phones.

 ---
 ### What Needs To Be Done: